-Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
-The five-week Institutes will consist of a balanced series of seminar discussions, readings, group presentations and lectures.
-The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
-Each Institute will have 20 participants and will include a four-week academic residency component and a one-week integrated study tour to another region of the United States.
-During the academic residency, participants will also have the opportunity to engage in educational and cultural activities outside of the classroom.
+Study of the U.S. Institutes (SUSIs) for Student Leaders is an intensive short-term academic program whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
+The Institute consist of a four-week academic residency with a balanced series of seminar discussions, readings, group presentations, and lectures.
+Site visits, leadership development, cultural activities, and community service complement the coursework and academic sessions.
+If conditions allow, the Institute will include a one-week integrated study tour in the United States.
+Note that if the program must take place virtually, participants will engage in similar activities but online from their home countries.

 Candidate Description and Qualifications